IBM-Bluemix-Docs/mobilefoundation/interactive_notifications.md

   		enableButtons();
    });
    ```
+   {: codeblock}

 ## Handling interactive push notifications in native iOS applications
-{: #handling-interactive-push-notifications-in-native-ios-applications }
+{: #handling-interactive-push-notifications-in-native-ios-applications}

 Follow these steps to receive interactive notifications:

 1. Enable the application capability to perform background tasks on receiving the remote notifications.
 This step is required if some of the actions are enabled at the background.
-2. Define registered categories for interactive notifications and pass them as options to `MFPPush.registerDevice`.
+1. Define registered categories for interactive notifications and pass them as options to `MFPPush.registerDevice`.

    ```swift
    //define categories for Interactive Push